akhilayyagari/AES128/README.md

 	9. Conclusion.

 ## AES128 Design Overview
 This tutorial uses a AES128 public IP core available at https://opencores.org/project,systemcaes.
-The repository contains the design, testbench files for the AES128, AES192 Low area core.
+The open core repository contains the design, testbench files for the AES128, AES192 Low area core.
 The Hirearchy of the design files is as shown below.

 ![](https://user-images.githubusercontent.com/32319498/38529264-abcea81c-3c18-11e8-9500-ca1cdc150b91.png)